Foods and vitamins to improve your brain

 Magnesium also helps reduce tiredness and fatigue and it is thought that Magnesium has a role in regulating receptors found on nerve cells that help memory and learning.
 Copper, also found in many nuts and seeds, is important for brain development and helps the nervous system function properly.

-Iron: plays a role in normal brain function – low Iron can result in feeling fatigued and may have a negative impact on brain functions such as attention, memory and learning.
+Iron plays a role in normal brain function – low Iron can result in feeling fatigued and may have a negative impact on brain functions such as attention, memory and learning.
 Red meat provides readily available Iron but if you don’t eat meat, there are a variety of plant foods that provide iron.
+You may be interested in reading how to clear brain fog.

 Finally, always keep well hydrated.
 Even mild dehydration can have a negative impact on your memory and brain performance.
 See our article ‘8 things to keep you happy and healthy at work this winter’ for more details.